 Commercial spaces also must comply with an energy conservation ordinance, see: CECO (Commercial Energy Conservation Ordinance).

 RECO/CECO Update On September 10, 2013, City Council adopted a resolution directing staff to initiate a public process to update the City's existing Residential Energy Conservation Ordinance (RECO) and Commercial Energy Conservation Ordinance (CECO) laws.
-For more information, see: www.cityofberkeley.info/energyordinanceupdate/.
-To learn more about the RECO/CECO update, please email: firstname.lastname@example.org
+BESO was adopted into law on unanimous consent on March 10, 2015 and will replace RECO/CECO starting on December 1, 2015 (starting on October 9, sellers have the choice of complying with RECO or BESO).
+For more information, see: www.cityofberkeley.info/energyordinanceupdate/ or contact Billi Romain at firstname.lastname@example.org.

 Back to Homepage for Office of Energy and Sustainable Development